singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 **Probability of A or B**

 Now, imagine  you wanted to know what the probability  of landing  in A or B is.
-If you knew the  odds  of landing  in each individually,and you also knew the odds  of landing  in their intersection,then you could express the probability as:
+If you knew the  odds  of landing  in each individually, and you also knew the odds  of landing  in their intersection, then you could express the probability as:

 	P(A or B) = P(A) + P(B)  -  P(A  and   B)